Sixth Mississippi State Conference on Differential Equations and Computational Simulations.

 Key Words: Finite-difference; nonstandard; positive; elementary stable; predator-prey; predator interference

-Show me the PDF file (K), TEX file, and other files for this article.
+Show me the PDF file (K), TEX file for this article.

 Dobromir T. Dimitrov